dmerejkowsky/blog/content/en/post/0103-i-am-a-rusty-frog.md

 We're reading each line of the database file, and passing it to `EntriesCollection.add()`.
 This means we keep calling the `add()` method over and over.
 It does not do much, but it still has to go through *all* the entries when performing deduplication.
 This is a classic case of the [Shlemiel algorithm](https://www.joelonsoftware.com/2001/12/11/back-to-basics/) and it explains the abysmal performance of the tool as soon as the database gets big enough.

 I believe I wrote the code that way because I thought it would be nice to somehow "validate" the entries when reading the database.
 That way, if the algorithm in the `add` method changed, the database will be migrated automatically.
-An other classical mistake named *<abbr title="You Ain't Gonna Need It">YAGNI<abbr>*: it's doubtful I'll ever need to migrate the database, and when I need to, I'll probably just have to write a tiny throw-away script to do it.
+Another classical mistake named *<abbr title="You Ain't Gonna Need It">YAGNI<abbr>*: it's doubtful I'll ever need to migrate the database, and when I need to, I'll probably just have to write a tiny throw-away script to do it.

 Anyway, now that we've decided the "automigrating" feature can go away, we can solve our performance issue by adding an `add_all` method to the trait, and replacing the `for` loop in the `Storage` constructor: